neri/wami/README.md

 - Support for `no_std`
 - A subset of WebAssembly MVP
-  - Support for all instructions except floating point operations.
+  - Most of the integer instructions among the WebAssembly MVPs are supported.

 ## requirements